savaslabs/savaslabs.github.io/_posts/2017-03-06-five-tips-to-empower-content-authors-using-drupal-8.md

 ---
 layout: post
-title: 5 Tips to Empower Content Authors Using Drupal 8
+title: Five Drupal 8 Tips to Empower Content Authors
-date: 2017-02-20
+date: 2017-03-06
 author: Oksana Cyrwus
 tags: drupal drupal8 drupal-planet user-experience
 featured_image: "/blog/content-authoring-d8.jpg"
-featured_image_alt: "5 Tips to Empower Content Authors Using Drupal 8"
+featured_image_alt: "Two cartoon characters editing content on the web"
 featured_image_height: "917px"
 featured_image_width: "1474px"
-summary: 5 configuration tips in Drupal 8 that make the content authoring experience more enjoyable and productive, regardless of enhancements in core.
+summary: Five Drupal 8 tips to make the content authoring experience more enjoyable and productive!
 drupal_planet_summary: |
-  Creating and publishing quality web content within time constraints is a common challenge for many content authors.
+  Creating and publishing quality content within time constraints is a common challenge for many content authors.
 As web engineers, we are focused on helping our clients overcome this challenge by delivering systems that are intuitive, stable, and a pleasure to operate.

   Customizing the user experience for content authors is a critical component that site architects must implement in order to establish and maintain client satisfaction.
-Lucky for us, Drupal 8 makes it easier for digital agencies to empower content creators and editors with the right tools to get the job done efficiently.
+Drupal 8 makes it easier for digital agencies to empower content creators and editors with the right tools to get the job done efficiently.

-  Here are 5 configuration tips in Drupal 8 that make the content authoring experience more enjoyable and productive, regardless of enhancements in core.
+  Here are five tips in Drupal 8 that make the content authoring experience more enjoyable and productive.

 ---

-Creating and publishing quality web content within time constraints is a common challenge for many content authors.
+Creating and publishing quality content within time constraints is a common challenge for many content authors.
 As web engineers, we are focused on helping our clients overcome this challenge by delivering systems that are intuitive, stable, and a pleasure to operate.

-Customizing the user experience for content authors is a critical component that site architects must implement in order to establish and maintain client satisfaction.
-Lucky for us, Drupal 8 makes it easier for digital agencies to empower content creators and editors with the right tools to get the job done efficiently.
+During architecture, it's critical to craft the editorial experience to the specific needs of content authors to ensure the best content editing experience possible.
+Drupal 8 makes it even easier than previous versions for digital agencies to empower content creators and editors with the right tools to get the job done efficiently, and more enjoyably.

-We can make many improvements in Drupal 8 to make the content authoring experience more enjoyable and productive, regardless of enhancements in core.

-Here’s 5 of them:
+Our five tips to enhance the content editing experience with Drupal 8 are:

 [1.
 Don’t make authors guess - use structured content](#dont-make-authors-guess---use-structured-content)